compsocialscience/summer-institute/2024/accra/apply.md

 Applicants must submit the following documents:

 -	A curriculum vitae (max 4 pages).
--	A motivation letter (max one pagee) describing why you wish to attend SICSS-Accra, your current research interests, future plans and how these intersect with the goals of this partner location.
+-	A motivation letter (max one page) describing why you wish to attend SICSS-Accra, your current research interests, future plans and how these intersect with the goals of this partner location.
--	A 2-page concept note on any computational social science-focused project you'd like to work on during the programme.
+-	A 2-page concept note on any computational social science-focused project you’d like to work on during the programme.

-We will formally start receiving applications from 27 January 2023 until March 18 March 31, 2023.
-In order to be guaranteed full consideration, all application materials must be submitted online via https://forms.gle/QUVcagQyFHucGoMD6.

 Applications/expressions of interest will be accepted from April 13, 2024, until June 30, 2024.
-In order to be guaranteed full consideration, all application materials must be submitted online via https://forms.gle/NBNyh3edkeyg2arGA.
+In order to be guaranteed full consideration, all application materials must be submitted online via <a href= “https://forms.gle/NBNyh3edkeyg2arGA” target= “_blank”>https://forms.gle/NBNyh3edkeyg2arGA</a>.
 Applications that are not complete by the deadline may not receive full consideration.
 Conditional offers will be sent by July 7, 2024, while unconditional offers to participate in the program will be sent by **August 12, 2024.**

 Inquiries can be sent to <a href="mailto:sicss@rips-ug.edu.gh" target="_blank">sicss@rips-ug.edu.gh</a>

-## After you've applied
+## After you’ve applied

 After the application due date, the organizers will review all applications based on:
 -	Applicant’s professional and research experience.
 Preference will be given to postgraduate students and researchers/academics within five years of their PhD.
--	Applicant's experience with coding or the potential to be proficient before the summer institute.
+-	Applicant’s experience with coding or the potential to be proficient before the summer institute.
 -	Motivation and ambition to make a personal contribution to computational social science.
 -	Potential to fully participate and engage in the entire program.